jdriscoll/jdriscoll.github.com/blog/_posts/2012-09-03-communicating-with-blocks-in-objective-c.md

 ---
 layout: post
 published: true
-title: Communicating with Blocks in Objective-C
+title: Communicating Between Objects with Blocks in Objective-C
 excerpt: I love blocks because blocks make Objective-C much more expressive.
 They can also reduce the amount of code you need to write, which reduces the amount of code you need to maintain and debug.
 Any developer who has ever worked in a higher level language like Ruby, Python or Javascript should feel right at home using blocks.
 Once they get past the awkward syntax at least.
 ---